NamanGarg2075/Code-Companion/README.md

 ## Current languages

-Currently it has 7 languages:-
+Currently it has 7 languages :-

 - HTML
 - CSS